 And the shy Fenella is herself beginning to grow up, and to indicate to the Lone Piners how much she cares about them, and it is she who comes to the rescue, asking among her contacts when requested by Dickie, and coming up at the crucial moment with Appledore.
 So Peter demands the Police are notified but heads off on Sally one last time, to the rescue.

-You and I know that that won’t happen, but Peter experiences the worst fear of her life before she confirms David isn’t in the car.
-He’s imprisoned in the workshop, where he’s attempting to beat the door down, and she releases him, like he has done for her often enough.
-And inside is Ballinger, abandoned by her confederates, imprisoned by her near-blindness without the glasses they have stolen.
+You and I know that nothing’s happened, but Peter experiences the worst fear of her young life before she finds David imprisoned in the workshop, where he’s attempting to beat the door down.
+She releases him, like he has done for her often enough.
+And they find Ballinger, abandoned by her confederates, imprisoned by her near-blindness without the glasses they have stolen.
 There’s a curious dignity to her at the last, unaware of who she is speaking to, telling Peter that there is a prisoner who needs releasing all unaware that he is already free.
 Miss Ballinger accepts her fate.

-It’s a shame that this calm acceptance is marred when Saville later relates the curious detail that the Ballinger had a gun in her handbag but she didn’t attempt to use it.
-As a committed Christian, Saville could not have allowed even her to contemplate suicide, but it’s a dangling detail, the gun in the first act that didn’t go off in the third, a thread that goes nowhere.
+This calm acceptance is somewhat marred by the fact that Ballinger had a gun in her handbag which she didn’t attempt to use.
+Saville could not have allowed even her to contemplate suicide, but it’s a dangling detail, the gun in the first act that didn’t go off in the third, a thread that goes nowhere.

-And David is to move his training to Shropshire to be with Peter, and will become a country Solicitor in due course, and when they marry, Witchend will be theirs just as Ingles will stay with the Ingles, and whilst not the least amazing thing about the Lone Pine Club series has been that Malcolm Saville has included the sometimes childish but always genuine affection and love between boys and girls without frightening off his audience, this is really the end of the Lone Pine Club.
+And Mr Morton announces that David is to move his training to Shropshire to be with Peter, and become a country Solicitor in due course, and when they marry, Witchend will be theirs just as Ingles will stay with the next generation of Ingles, and whilst not the least amazing thing about the Lone Pine Club series has been that Malcolm Saville has included the sometimes childish but always genuine affection and love between boys and girls without frightening off his audience, this is really the end of the Lone Pine Club.
 Happiness is, as always, the enemy that will have its way, and to which we own defeat with joy.

 But what of the Twins, and the criminally overlooked Harriet?
-There’s a final gesture of defiance from the Twins.
+There’s a final gesture of defiance from Mary and Richard.
 Kevin will sign his name in blood, to become a new member, and Nicholas Whiteflower, and young Fenella.
 There will be a Lone Pine Club still, a New Lone Pine, but it won’t be our club and we will never read its adventures (and if the Twins are in charge, I really do fear for them: Harriet will have to take over, pretty sharpish).

-I still do want to talk about the series as a whole, but I’ll make that the subject of a separate essay.
-Let’s end this by picturing in our mind the lifelong friendships of those neighbours in an imaginary valley in the flank of a real mountain, David and Petronella Morton, Tom and Jenny Ingles, not to mention their old pals and frequent guests, Jon and Penny Warrender (status undefined).
+But no. The cards were dealt as they were, and many people were happier with the hands than I am.
+So let’s bring this to another end, by picturing in our mind the lifelong friendships of those neighbours in an imaginary valley in the flank of a real mountain, David and Petronella Morton, Tom and Jenny Ingles, not to mention their old pals and frequent guests, Jon and Penny Warrender (status undefined).
 By now, they’re long since old enough that their own children will have outgrown an even newer Lone Pine Club.
 But, knowing these people as we do, not their friendship with one another.
 True to each other, whatever happens,